Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Introduction

-in variables $(x,y) \in \RR^{d+r},$ where $E, F$ are real matrices with $d, r$ columns respectively, and $g$ is a column vector, such that $x \in P$ if and only if there exists $y$ such that \eqref{eq:EF} holds.
-The \emph{size} of an EF is defined as its number of \emph{inequalities} in the system.\footnote{Another possible definition of size is the sum of the number of variables and total number of constraints (equalities plus inequalities) defining the EF.
-This makes little difference because if $P \subseteq \mathbb{R}^d$ has an EF with $r$ inequalities, then it has an EF with $d+r$ variables, $r$ inequalities and at most $d+r$ equalities (see the proof of Theorem~\ref{thm:factorization} below).} Optimizing any objective function $f(x)$ over all $x \in P$ amounts to optimizing $f(x)$ over all $(x,y) \in \RR^{d+r}$ satisfying \eqref{eq:EF}, provided \eqref{eq:EF} defines an EF of $P$.
+The \emph{size} of an EF is defined as the number of \emph{inequalities} in the system.
+Another possible definition of size would be the sum of the number of variables and total number of constraints (equalities plus inequalities) defining the EF.
+This would make little difference because if a polytope $P \subseteq \mathbb{R}^d$ has an EF with $r$ inequalities, then it has an EF with $d+r$ variables, $r$ inequalities and at most $d+r$ equalities (see Remark \ref{rem:factorization} for a proof).
+If we assume that $P$ is full-dimensional (otherwise one may cheat and make $d$ artificially high) then $d \leqslant r$ and thus the two measures of size are within a constant of each other.

+Notice that optimizing any (not necessarily linear) objective function $f(x)$ over all $x \in P$ amounts to optimizing $f(x)$ over all $(x,y) \in \RR^{d+r}$ satisfying \eqref{eq:EF}, provided \eqref{eq:EF} defines an EF of $P$.

+Here, we often restrict to EFs in slack form, that is, containing only equalities and one nonnegativity inequality per additional variable:

+The proof of the factorization theorem (Theorem~\ref{thm:factorization}) shows that this can be done without loss of generality, see Remark~\ref{rem:factorization}.
+In the following we put EFs in slack form to ease the generalization to arbitrary cones.
+Notice that the size of an EF in slack form can equivalently be defined as the number of additional variables since the only inequalities are from $y \geqslant \mathbf{0}$.

-An \emph{extension} of the polytope $P$ is another polytope\footnote{We could allow unbounded polyhedra here, but it again makes little difference because it can be shown that every extension of a polytope with a minimum number of facets is also a polytope.} $Q \subseteq \mathbb{R}^e$ such that $P$ is the image of $Q$ under a linear map.
+An \emph{extension} of the polytope $P$ is another polytope $Q \subseteq \mathbb{R}^e$ such that $P$ is the image of $Q$ under a linear map.
 We define the \emph{size} of an extension $Q$ as the number of facets of $Q$.
 If $P$ has an extension of size $r$, then it has an EF of size $r$.
-Conversely, it is known that if $P$ has an EF of size $r$, then it has an extension of size at most~$r$ (see Theorem~\ref{thm:factorization} below).
-In this sense, the concepts of EF and extension are essentially equivalent.
+Conversely, it is known that if $P$ has an EF of size $r$, then it has an extension of size at most~$r$ (see Theorem~\ref{thm:factorization}).
+In this sense, the concepts of EF and extension are equivalent.

 \paragraph{The Impact of Extended Formulations}